-- 6 Invite witnesses to submit written evidence, if appropriate, and where this is provided it should, be circulated to the committee/group in advance of the meeting at which the evidence will be taken. - Inform witnesses that the Overview and Scrutiny meeting is held in public, is open to the press and that all reports are public documents unless they contain exempt or confidential information. - 8 Inform witnesses that Scrutiny Panels are not public meetings, but the evidence submitted to them are submitted for public viewing. - 9 Respect the right of external witnesses to decline to attend council meetings, but submit written evidence instead. - 10 Arrange for witnesses to be introduced to the Chair of the meeting prior to the start of the meeting. - 11 Introduce witnesses to the committee/group - 12 Ensure all witnesses are treated with courtesy and respect - 13 Ensure all questions to witnesses are made in an orderly manner under the direction of the Chair and that councillors ask questions relevant to the objectives of the review. - 14 Provide the Review findings to all witnesses who request them.
+- 8 Inform witnesses that Task and Finish Groups are not public meetings, but the evidence submitted to them are submitted for public viewing. - 9 Respect the right of external witnesses to decline to attend council meetings, but submit written evidence instead. - 10 Arrange for witnesses to be introduced to the Chair of the meeting prior to the start of the meeting. - 11 Introduce witnesses to the committee/group - 12 Ensure all witnesses are treated with courtesy and respect - 13 Ensure all questions to witnesses are made in an orderly manner under the direction of the Chair and that councillors ask questions relevant to the objectives of the review. - 14 Provide the Review findings to all witnesses who request them.